Treat Anemia Using Herbal Home Remedies

 Other Natural Solutions to Treat Anemia

-- 6Cook in iron pots.Somehow, cooking using iron cookware can increase the concentration of iron in your foods.Advertisement
+- 6Cooking using iron cookware can increase the concentration of iron in your foods.Cook using cast iron pots and pans.Advertisement

 Tips, Tricks and Warnings

-- Know too and increase intake of those foods that can improve the absorption of iron.
+- Increase intake of those foods that can improve the absorption of iron.

-- Avoid foods and drinks that can impede in the absorption of iron.
+- Avoid foods and drinks that can impede the absorption of iron.

 - Know the cause of anemia and address the condition by treating the cause.
 For instance, fibroids can cause excessive blood loss during a menstrual period.